jhuopsys/spring2024/assign/assign00.md

 boot sector, since this is where the boot loader code resides.
-When the BIOS finds a bootable floppy or hard disk, it loads the 512-byte boot sector into memory at physical addresses `0x7c00` through `0x7dff`, and then uses a `jmp`{.highlighter-rogue} instruction to set the CS:IP to `0000:7c00`, passing control to the boot loader.
+When the BIOS finds a bootable floppy or hard disk, it loads the 512-byte boot sector into memory at physical addresses `0x7c00` through `0x7dff`, and then uses a `jmp` instruction to set the CS:IP to `0000:7c00`, passing control to the boot loader.

 IA32 bootloaders have the unenviable position of running in